3 Strange & Wondrous Ways You Can Learn Poetry By Heart & Memorize Any Passage of Literature

 This is how her strange idea is introduced.

-Recall when I said that the opening sentence is two similes connected by the word “and.”
-The reason I asked you to take special note of this is that I now — only now, in striving to learn this poem by heart — see how crucial it is to the meaning and depth of the entire poem.
+It is two similes.
+Now recall from a moment ago when I said that the opening sentence is two similes connected by the word “and.”
+The reason I asked you to take special note of this is that I now — only now — in striving to learn this poem by heart, see how crucial it is to the meaning and depth of the entire poem, and the meaning the great May Swenson intended.

-Observe how her idea has hereby grown — specifically, I mean, in how far she’s gone into her idea, a mere fifteen short lines later: your bees’ warm stare.
+Observe how her idea has now grown — specifically, I mean, in how far she’s gone into her idea, a mere fifteen short lines later: your bees’ warm stare.

-Take a moment and think what that means.
+Take a moment and think over what this means.

-When I was going through the poem, learning it by heart, just like you, that line suddenly leapt out at me — yet only after these several rereadings in trying to memorize the poem.
+When I was going through the poem just now, learning it by heart, just as you are, that line suddenly leapt out at me — yet only after these several rereadings in trying to learn the poem by heart

 It leapt out at me in a way I can only think of as a kind of hyper-metaphor:

-May Swenson is now no longer even bothering to call her lover’s eyes “eyes” — and why?
-Why does she not?
+May Swenson is now no longer even bothering to call her lover’s eyes “eyes” — and why is she not?

 They’re bees.

 Take a moment and reread that line and consider it from the aspect I’m suggesting here.
-Does it strike you as it struck me?
+Does it strike you as it strikes me?
 Such a daring and wild idea?

-For at no point in the entirety of this poem is her lover’s flesh or physical being ever referenced as anything more (or less) than eyes and eyelashes.
+Note also that at no point in the entirety of this poem is any part of her lover’s flesh or physical being is ever referenced except the eyes and eyelashes.

-And it’s only now, in striving to learn the poem by heart, that I’ve understood it to this depth — a depth which I’m now certain May Swenson fully intended.
+And it’s only now, in striving to learn the poem by heart, that I’ve understood it to this depth — a depth which I’m now certain May Swenson intended in full.

-Please let me stress again that I’m fully aware how convoluted this feels and how unhelpful to memory it surely seems.
+Please let me stress again that I’m completely aware how convoluted this feels and how unhelpful to memory it surely seems at this point.
 Stick with me, please.
+That’s all about to change.

-It is far more time-consuming to explain than to actually do, and by the end of this article you will see all of this in a clean and streamlined way, which seems almost inconceivable now.
+It is far more time-consuming to explain than to actually do, and by the end of this article you will see all of this in a clear, limpid, streamlined way, which seems almost inconceivable to you now — and to me.
+But I’m fully confident that I’m not leading you astray.

-I do assure you also that it will become easier to do the more that you integrate this focused reading method into your life — because you will have developed new methods whereby you process words more profoundly, on a level completely personal and individualized.
+I do assure you also that it will become easier to do the more that you practice it and the more you integrate this sort of focused reading method into your life — because you will have developed new methods whereby you process words more profoundly, on a level completely personal and completely individualized.

 One more time from the beginning of the second half, please imagine scrawling in kohl-black chalk these words onto your kitchen wall, and say them aloud as you do so: